Hours: Mon-Fri 8:30AM-5:00PM ET

 What Do I Need to Do to Get a Medicare Advantage Plan?

-Each year, you have two opportunities to make changes to your Medicare Advantage plan.
-The primary season is the Annual Enrollment Period, which runs from October 15 to December 7.
+The primary season to make changes to your plan is the Annual Enrollment Period, which runs from October 15 to December 7.
 During this period, you can:

 • Switch from Original Medicare to a Medicare Advantage plan